Event

 Awarding Excellence, Powered by Product Testing Expertise and Consumers Experience

-Now in its seventh edition, the Euroconsumers Awards (formerly known as the BeXt Awards) continue to celebrate brands that distinguish themselves through product quality, reliability and consumer satisfaction.
-The awards draw on Euroconsumers’ decades of expertise in rigorous laboratory testing and real-world consumer experience and satisfaction.
+Now in its seventh edition, the Euroconsumers Awards (formerly known as the BeXt Awards, which recognized brands across criteria such as value for money and eco-friendliness) continue to celebrate brands that stand out for their product quality, reliability, and consumer satisfaction.

-Awarded to brands that lead the way in both expert testing and real-world consumer experience, these recognitions reflect what truly matters to consumers.
+This means the awarded brands are those whose products lead the way in both expert testing and real-world consumer experience, reflecting what truly matters to consumers.

 PRACTICAL INFORMATION